Legal Insights on Mental Health and Criminal Responsibility in the UK

 Section 37

 Under this section, the court will order to send you to a hospital for your mental treatment.
-You will not go to the prison.
+You will not go to prison.
 The duration of your hospital stay under this section can be up to six months.
 However, your responsible clinician may renew your stay if they find it necessary.

 Section 37/41